Melissa Adams: Women's

-After failing to win the provincial championship in back to back years, Team Quillian disbanded and Adams formed her own team of Justine Comeau, Jaclyn Tingley and Kendra Lister.
+After failing to win the provincial championship in back to back years, Team Quillian disbanded and Adams formed her own team of Justine Comeau, Jaclyn Crandall and Kendra Lister.
 Due to the COVID-19 pandemic in New Brunswick, the 2021 provincial championship was cancelled.
 As the reigning provincial champions, Team Crawford was given the invitation to represent New Brunswick at the 2021 Scotties Tournament of Hearts, but they declined due to work and family commitments.
 Team Adams was then invited in their place, which they accepted.
-One member of Adams' rink, Justine Comeau, opted to not attend the Scotties, with Nicole Arsenault Bishop stepping in to play second on the team.
+One member of Adams' rink, Justine Comeau, opted to not attend the Scotties, with Nicole Arsenault-Bishop stepping in to play second on the team.
 At the Hearts, Adams led her team to a 3–5 round robin record, failing to qualify for the championship round.

+Adams joined the new Jaclyn Crandall rink with third Kendra Lister, second Molli Ward and lead Kayla Russell as their alternate for the 2023 New Brunswick Scotties Tournament of Hearts.
+The team finished 3–3 through the round robin, enough to earn them a spot in the tiebreaker.
+There, they were defeated 8–6 by Shaelyn Park.

+The following season, Adams took over as skip, shifting Crandall to third, Lister to lead and Russell to alternate.
+On tour, the team went undefeated to pick up victories at the New Scotland Brewing Co.
+Cashspiel and the Jim Sullivan Curling Classic, defeating the Heather Smith rink in both finals.
+At the 2024 New Brunswick Scotties Tournament of Hearts, Team Adams won the A qualifier event before losing both the B and C events to Mélodie Forsythe and Sylvie Quillian respectively.
+In the playoffs, they beat Team Forsythe 8–4 in the semifinal before defeating Team Quillian 7–4 in the provincial final.
+This earned the team the right to represent New Brunswick at the 2024 Scotties Tournament of Hearts where Adams led the team to a 2–6 record, defeating the Northwest Territories' Kerry Galusha and Ontario's Danielle Inglis.